-At the moment he and his partner Tawhai Kimura (Ngãi Tahu - Ngãti Māmoe), are focused on caring for 11 whānau members who share the couple's Woodend home.
+At the moment he and his partner Tawhai Kimura (Ngāi Tahu Ngāti Māmoe), are focused on caring for 11 whānau members wh share the couple's Woodend home.

-Their home sags softly on one side, into land once owned by Kimura's father.
-Inside, the old coal stove once used for both heating and cooking has fallen victim to the quakes, and now sits cold below a broken chimney.
-"It hasn't been quite right since the first quake in September," says Kimura.
+Their home sags softly on one side, into land once owned l Kimura's father.
+Inside, the old coal stove once used for both heating and cooking has fallen victim to the quakes, and now sits cold belo a broken chimney.
+"It hasn't been quite right since the first quake September," says Kimura.

-Kimura's daughter Polly and four grandchildren have come to live with them, after Polly's Wainoni home was destroyed in the February 22 quake.
-Together with Shelford's two mokopuna, the combined family now spills over into three sleep-outs, or "town houses" as Kimura calls them.
-The makeshift complex also includes an old shed that has been converted into a living space with lounge suite and chairs, a TV and a kitchen area.
-Pots and pans hang from beams where garden implements were once stored.
-Tins of food are neatly stacked on shelves against the wall.
-There's a two-plate element on duty to feed 13 people.
+Kimura's daughter Polly and four grandchildren have come to liv with them, after Polly's Wainoni home was destroyed in the Februar 22 quake.
+Together with Shelford's two mokopuna, the combine family now spills over into three sleep-outs, or "town houses" a Kimura calls them.
+The makeshift complex also includes an old she that has been converted into a living space with lounge suite an chairs, a TV and a kitchen area.
+Pots and pans hang from beams when